-Bird and amphibian field crews evaluated 62 sites that had been selected and ordered for potential sampling in 2018 (29 on Lake Ontario, 22 on Lake Huron, and 11 on Lake Erie).
-Of these, 15 were not surveyed because landowner or boat access was unobtainable.
-Forty-seven sites were visited (each on 5 occasions) and sampled for amphibians and birds.
+Bird and anuran field crews evaluated 68 sites that had been selected and ordered for potential sampling in 2019 (37 on Lake Ontario, 20 on Lake Huron, and 11 on Lake Erie).
+Of these, 13 were not surveyed because access was unobtainable.
+Fifty-five sites were visited (each on 5 occasions) and sampled for anurans and birds.

-Fishes, Macroinvertebrates, Water Quality, and Wetland Vegetation The CWS crew visited and evaluated 10 locations along the north shore of Lake Ontario.
-Two sites were not sampled for fishes.
+Fishes, Macroinvertebrates, Water Quality, and Wetland Vegetation

+The CWS crew visited and evaluated 11 locations along the north shore of Lake Ontario.
+Four sites were not sampled for fishes due to high water levels that exceeded the feasibility of the deep water fishing procedure and, in most cases, vegetation zones that did not meet the required minimum patch size.

-The University of Windsor crew was initially assigned 34 sites on lakes Erie and Huron or the connecting channels.
-Of these, five were not visited by crews, one could not be accessed safely because of hazardous marine conditions, two were inaccessible because the crew was unable to obtain permission from individual landowners, and two were on native/First Nations land, and the crew was unable to obtain permission to access them.
-Thus, 27 sites were visited by fish/invertebrate crews, and two of these were not sampled; one was rejected because it was not connected to Lake Erie, and another was found to be lacking wetland habitat altogether.
-Therefore, the combined efforts of CWS and Windsor crews resulted in a total of 37 sites sampled; 10 on Lake Ontario, 13 on Lake Erie (6 of which were in Ohio and 7 in Ontario), and 14 on the Ontario shore of Lake Huron.
+The University of Windsor crew was initially assigned 36 sites on lakes Erie and Huron or the connecting channels.
+Of these, two were rejected based on remote (Google Earth) examination of the sites.
+Three other sites were not visited by crews because of inability to acquire access permits.
+Two other sites were visited but not sampled due to safety or denial of access on private property.
+Thus, 29 sites were visited by fish/invertebrate/vegetation crews and two of these were not sampled.
+Therefore, the combined efforts of CWS and Windsor crews resulted in a total of 40 sites sampled; 11 on Lake Ontario, 14 on Lake Erie (5 of which were in Ohio and 9 in Ontario), and 15 on the Ontario shore of Lake Huron.